alatruwe/french-bambin-library-api/README.md

 # API

-This API uses GET, POST and DELETE request to communicate.
+This API uses GET, POST and DELETE requests to manage the French Bambin Library app content.

 All responses come in standard JSON.
 All requests must include a content-type of application/json and the body must be valid JSON.